Wynnstay Park

 [2] Wrexham to Rhos, Wrexham to Moss Platform, and Wrexham to Berwig Halt.

-[3] Wrexham to Llangollen and suburban services Wrexham to Chester and Wrexham
+[3] Wrexham to Llangollen and suburban services Wrexham to Chester and Wrexham to Oswestry.

-required is: -
+The work required is: -

-Lengthen scenic boards by 9" and
+1. Lengthen scenic boards by 9" and fit longer legs.

-2. Tangent the track.
+Tangent the track.

-Green Lane) and industries such as a coal yard.
+Add a halt (possibly from Green Lane) and industries such as a coal yard.

-the need for automatic operation and the centre line being the passenger track.
+4. Fiddle yard this is the most difficult to design owing to the need for automatic operation and the centre line being the passenger track.

 A. Fit an auto shuttle unit,